multipitch/testpkg/README.md

   $ git tag -a v1.2.3 -m "version 1.2.3"
   $ git push origin v1.2.3
   ```
 ## Building
 - Run `nox -s build` to build the package.

+## Publishing
+- Run `nox -s publish` to publish the package to the pypi testing repo.
+- You can create a .pypirc file in ~ to store login credentials.
+- Do not store credentials in this repo.

 ## TODO